 John Nah For The Junior Times (email@example.com)

-1. What did the team discover?
+1. What was discovered by the research team in Canada?

 2. How many patients did the research team study?